The Commonplace

 • Databases searched: Scopus, Web of Science, ScienceDirect, IEEE Xplore, Google Scholar.

-• Extraction fields: study design, sample and industry, definitions/components of digital transformation, productivity indicators (individual, team, firm-level), empirical results, and identified moderators/mediators.
+• Extraction fields: methodological characteristics, components/dimensions of digital transformation, productivity indicators (individual, firm-level, sectoral, TFP), empirical results, and identified mediators/moderators.

 Implications for AI Economics